 Alimony, or spousal support, is decided based on ten factors, including the length of marriage.
 There are no alimony guidelines under Florida law, so it can vary substantially from case to case.

-Parents are legally bound to support their children; failure to pay child support can lead to revocation of your drivers license or jail.
+Child support is decided by a formula, so it’s often predictable; but many factors come into play that can affect the calculation.
+Parents are legally bound to financially support their children; failure to pay child support can lead to revocation of your drivers license or jail.

-Under Florida law, when an unmarried couple have a child the biological father=s legal rights must be established through a paternity action.
-In many ways it is like a divorce action, but with fewer issues.
-Paternity cases often involve the Department of Revenue, which can make a case more complex.
+Under Florida law, when an unmarried couple have a child the biological father’s legal rights must be established through a paternity action.
+In many ways it is like a divorce action, but with fewer issues (parental responsibility and child support).

-Domestic violence injunctions require swift legal action because they are decided in a very short time frame and can have far-reaching repercussions, especially when coupled with a divorce or paternity case.
-The rules of evidence still apply, and time is of the essence to subpoena witnesses and necessary evidence.
+Domestic violence injunctions require swift legal action because the hearings happen very quickly and can impact other cases.
 Respondents are often in the position to lose access to their homes and contact with their children, there can also be criminal repercussions.